Hello and welcome to my new course GIMP for beginners , the complete project-based series.

 In reality you can drag many tabs here so everything that you can bring up via dockable dialogs, you can pull down into a tab down here in the bottom of the Toolbox.

 It is traditional to show the Tool Options tab down here, and I like to stretch it out far enough that I don’t have to scroll left, or right, or up, or down, on my biggest option.
 There we go.

-That’s the first one the layers tab.
+That’s the first one in the layers tab.
 Next we go to windows dockable dialogs and I bring up the paths tab.
-This is once again one of those things where I’m going to have to break in the middle of Camtasia, and edit together because if I drag the paths tab over here to where I want it up here in the menu it will not connect.
-Here we are back again and I’ve taken that opportunity of the interrupt to dock actually three tabs up here.
+This is once again one of those things where I’m going to have to break into the middle of Camtasia and edit it together because if I drag the paths tab over here to where I want it up here on the menu it will not connect.
+We are back here again and I’ve taken that opportunity of the interruption to dock three tabs up here.

 You can see that they’re showing us tabs because this window is so narrow.
 If I make it wider the words show up and we have the layers tab, the path tab, and the Undo History tab.
 These are the three that I use.

-By default there’s also a channels tab up here that I never use.
+By default, there’s also a channel’s tab up here that I never used.
 I’ve always wanted to remove it.
 Why add it?
-If you want to be complete add the channels tab.
+If you want to be complete, add the channels tab.

 Lesson Three: Starting and Stopping GIMP.